labeebahmad201/backend-engineering-notes/docs/networking/osi.md

 # OSI model

-OSI model is a conceptual framework to understand how the network communication between two machine.
+OSI model is a conceptual framework to understand how the network communication between two machine works.
-These machine can be brower and server or server and server.
+These machines can be brower and server or server and server.
 But the model stays the same.

 So GET request starts from the browser towards 111.168.0.1:80 includes headers, cookies, this is application layer(layer 7).